Skip to main content

 2 mentions Positive Neutral Negative

-The game generally runs well on the Steam Deck, providing a stable experience with only minor glitches, such as occasional texture issues.
+The game generally runs well on the Steam Deck, providing a smooth experience with only minor glitches, such as occasional texture issues.
 These small problems are overshadowed by the overall enjoyment and humor the game offers.

 • “It's a great WarioWare-type game that runs smoothly on the Steam Deck right out of the box.”